1. Stress hormones in ADHD¶

 - No shutdown of the HPA axis

-- Not only for lack of sufficient cortisol stress response
+- Not only due to a lack of sufficient cortisol stress response

 - Also with artificial glucocorticoid administration (dexamethasone)

-ch→ more frequent desensitization of GR (more likely) or hyperactivity of MR (less likely because dexamethasone addresses GR 30 times more than MR and yet nonsupression occurs)
+ch→ more frequent desensitization of GR (more likely) or overactivity of MR (less likely, as dexamethasone addresses GR 30 times more strongly than MR and yet nonsupression occurs)

 -